Mario Benjamín Menéndez: Falklands War

-On 2 April 1982, Argentine forces invaded the British territory of the Falkland Islands, and gained control that day.
-On 3 April, the British Prime Minister Margaret Thatcher announced that British forces had been dispatched to recapture the islands.
-Menéndez arrived in Stanley (the capital of the Falkland Islands) on 7 April, with the purpose of taking over the governorship of the Falklands.
+On 2 April 1982, Argentine forces invaded the British territory of the Falkland Islands, and gained control.
+On 3 April, British Prime Minister Margaret Thatcher announced that British forces had been dispatched to recapture the islands.
+Menéndez arrived in Stanley (the capital of the Falkland Islands) on 7 April, to take over the governorship of the Falklands.
 One book described him as a "competent soldier".
-Menéndez competed with the senior representatives of the Argentine navy and air force for dominance; a competition which was formally concluded on 26 April when Menéndez appointed himself head of the Malvinas Joint Command, an action which was approved by the Argentine government.
+Menéndez competed with the senior representatives of the Argentine navy and air force for dominance; a competition which was formally concluded on 26 April when Menéndez appointed himself head of the Malvinas Joint Command, an action approved by the Argentine government.
 Two Argentine brigadier generals commanded forces in the Falklands.
 They were both senior to Menéndez, and treated his orders as suggestions.
-Menéndez opted for a strategy of attritional warfare, fighting tactically from fixed positions against any British armed forces that made a landing upon the Falklands, rather than a more technically complex war of manoeuvre.
+Menéndez opted for a strategy of attritional warfare, fighting tactically from fixed positions against any British forces that made a landing upon the Falklands, rather than a more technically complex war of manoeuvre.
 The plan was later criticised, but historian Duncan Anderson contended after the war that the plan "suited admirably the capabilities of the soldiers he had at his disposal".